From Scrappy Startup

 Perhaps the biggest highlight of 2017 was being named to Inc.’s National Best Workplaces for 2017 list.
 Being recognized as an Inc. Best Workplace was an honor and a testament to the dedication and caliber of our people and the clients who give us the opportunity to shine.
 Even as we grow, we are blown away by how every employee at TiER1 exemplifies what it means to live out the company values daily.

-We celebrated the new year in 2018 with the acquisition of IANSITI Performance Group, Inc., a leading learning, strategy, and change implementation company based in Atlanta.
-Later the year we also acquired Compass Clinical Consulting, an established healthcare consulting services firm that provides clinical and operations performance improvement; accreditation and regulatory compliance; and interim healthcare leadership.
+We celebrated the new year in 2018 with the acquisition of IANSITI Performance Group, a leading learning, strategy, and change implementation company based in Atlanta.
+Later that year we also acquired Compass Clinical Consulting, an established healthcare consulting services firm that provides clinical and operations performance improvement; accreditation and regulatory compliance; and interim healthcare leadership.
 Compass operates as a wholly owned subsidiary of TiER1.
 With the newest additions to our team, it’s no wonder we again made the Inc. 5000 list of fastest-growing companies.

 In addition to sustained growth, TiER1 also celebrated a renewed focus on the well-being of all people.
-Our annual Cincinnati Scurry event raised over $30,000 to benefit Cincinnati Children’s Hospital Medical Center’s Adapting for Life, Surviving the Teens education program.
-For the second year in a row, we were named a Best Workplace by Inc. magazine.
-Plus, we launched Mercury Executive Development, a subsidiary of TiER1 Performance Solutions, to help executives of small and mid-size organizations with assessing, coaching, and developing culture, leaders, and senior teams.
+Our annual Cincinnati Scurry event raised over $30,000 to benefit Cincinnati Children’s Adapting for Life, Surviving the Teens education program.
+For the second year in a row, we were named a Best Workplace by Inc. Plus, we launched Mercury Executive Development, a subsidiary of TiER1 Performance Solutions, to help executives of small and mid-size organizations with assessing, coaching, and developing culture, leaders, and senior teams.

 In July 2018, we were extremely proud to become a Certified B Corporation.
 Certified B Corps meet higher standards of social and environmental performance, transparency, and accountability.
 It’s like Fair Trade or USDA Organic certifications, but for the whole business—not just a bag of coffee or carton of milk.
 Since the beginning of TiER1, we’ve always been committed to building a better world.
 This certification re-energized that commitment and allowed us to become part of a larger network of organizations focused on being best for the world.